 European Commission

-The European Commission together with the European Research Area countries and stakeholders, has put forward a set of guidelines to support the European research community in their responsible use of generative artificial intelligence (AI).
+In April 2025, the European Commission, together with the European Research Area countries and stakeholders, put forward a set of guidelines to support the European research community in their responsible use of generative artificial intelligence (AI).

 - The ERC recognizes that scientists may use AI for brainstorming, literature searches, and text revision.

-- However, authors retain full responsibility for their proposals, including acknowledgments, avoiding plagiarism, and maintaining good scientific conduct.
+- However, authors retain full responsibility for their proposals, including acknowledgments, avoiding plagiarism, and maintaining good scientific and professional conduct.

-Funders joint statement: use of generative AI tools in funding applications and assessment
+Funders joint statement 2023: use of generative AI tools in funding applications and assessment

 The Research Funders Policy Group includes Association of Medical Research Charities (AMRC), British Heart Foundation (BHF), Cancer Research UK (CRUK), National Institute for Health and Care Research (NIHR), Royal Academy of Engineering, Royal Society, UK Research and Innovation (UKRI), Wellcome.